SilkRose/Pony/src/stories/the-heist-of-my-heart/the-heist-of-my-heart.md

 Pinkie composes herself.
 "No, I'm sorry."

-"I feel bad for pretending to be a sleep."
+"I feel bad for pretending to be asleep."

 "Well, I feel bad for trying to steal your heart."